dart-lang/leak_tracker/doc/TROUBLESHOOT.md

 communicates object creation in first `addListener`, that results in creation stack trace pointing to `addListener`, not to constructor.

-To make debugging easier, invoke [ChangeNotifier.mayBeDispatchObjectCreation] in constructor of the class.
+To make debugging easier, invoke [ChangeNotifier.maybeDispatchObjectCreation] in constructor of the class.
 It will help to identify the owner in case of leaks.